leewtai/leewtai.github.io/usecases_data/turking_sidewalks/README.md

 <img src="images/mturk-login.png" alt="login page for mturk.com" width='400'>

+You should also create a sandbox account as a requester **AND** worker to test out your project later.
+This is basically a twin website for mturk.com except real workers will not access the tasks.
+Follow [Step 6 here](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMechanicalTurkRequester/SetUpMturk.html) to setup your sandbox accounts.

 ## Uploading images to s3

 - The images for the workers need to be hosted on AWS s3.
 Login to AWS then search for the s3 console